Convert RTF to INI

 - Windows Standard: Native support in Windows API and desktop applications

-- Human-Readable: Simple, intuitive structure anyone can edit
+- Human-Readable: Simple, intuitive structure anyone can understand and edit

-- Portable: Plain text format works across all platforms
+- Portable: Plain text format that works across all operating systems

-- Easy Parsing: Simple to read with Python, PHP, C++, Java
+- Easy Parsing: Built-in support in Python, PHP, C++, Java, and more

-- Lightweight: Minimal overhead, fast to load and parse
+- Lightweight: Minimal overhead, extremely fast to load and parse

 Practical Examples